17 Things to do in Trincomalee, Sri Lanka

 We didn’t go as we weren’t in the right season to see whales.
 However, we have heard that in the right time of year it is fantastic!

 You can book a whale watching trip in advance.
-This tour has a “best price guarantee” and costs about $60 USD!
+This tour is highly reviewed and a great choice!

 17. Day Trip to Sigiriya or Lion’s Rock